zahidr/zahidr/README.md

       professional product documentation, may be even invest in a book or two on the selected architecture.

 - 🌱 The Collections Apps found at this Github account are exercises in prototyping.
-      The purpose of protoyping is to test application threads,
-      and of course when testing one is likely to find software BUGS i.e. https://github.com/OpenLiberty/open-liberty/issues/21547
+      The purpose of protoyping is to test application threads,and of course when testing one is likely to find software BUGS i.e. https://github.com/OpenLiberty/open-liberty/issues/21547

 - 💞️ I’m looking to collaborate on  e-commerce projects

-- 📫 How to reach me zahidr1000@gmail.com compa
+- 📫 How to reach me zahidr1000@gmail.com

 <!---
 zahidr/zahidr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.